demondegreen/my-100-days/README.md

 # my-100-days
-code from #100DaysOfCode that I have participated in
+Personal code from #100DaysOfCode in which I have participated

 I didn't appreciate that my checked-in code under the main 100-days-of-code fork does not count as contribution by me on the date.